top of page

 Endless Venture

-After decades of exploring wild places, this adventure took me somewhere truly special—the Terai region of southern Nepal, where the Himalayan foothills flatten into dense jungle and tall grasslands.
-This is one of the last strongholds of the rare and elusive Indian One-Horned Rhino.
-In this episode of Endless Venture, I set out to track this living tank on foot.
-With each day, our encounters get more intense—rhino signs, fresh tracks, and then… heart-pounding moments as we get closer than I ever expected.
-But we’re not alone out here.
-This landscape is raw, wild, and alive with other predators—Bengal tigers, sloth bears, cobras, and more.
-Every step we take could put us face to face with danger.
-This journey is about more than just finding a rhino—it's about understanding the balance of this ecosystem and the powerful creatures that call it home.
-Subscribe and stay tuned for more!
+In this episode of Endless Venture, I stumble upon something wild—a rattlesnake den packed with dozens of prairie rattlesnakes.
+These snakes are often misunderstood, so I take some time to explain their behavior, what they do through the winter, and why dens are so important to their survival.
+Later, the adventure gets personal.
+My daughter and I find a rattlesnake in our own backyard.
+Together, we talk about what to do if you see a rattlesnake around your home, how to stay safe, and even what steps to take if someone gets bitten.
+In the end, we carefully catch and relocate the snake, showing that there’s a safe and respectful way to live alongside them.
+This episode is all about learning, respecting, and coexisting with one of North America’s most iconic reptiles.
 Follow the Endless Venture team on social media Casey Anderson https://www.facebook.com/GrizGuy/ https://www.instagram.com/grizzlyguy/?hl=en Riley McClaughry (Cameraman/Editor) https://www.instagram.com/riley.mcclaughry/ DISCLAIMER: The content featured on Endless Venture is created by Casey Anderson, a professional wildlife tracker, filmmaker, and wilderness expert with nearly 50 years of experience in the field, alongside a highly trained team of professionals.
 All activities involving wild animals and remote wilderness environments are conducted with extensive knowledge, preparation, and safety protocols.
 Do not attempt to replicate anything you see on this channel without the guidance and support of qualified professionals.
 Wild animals are unpredictable, and wilderness environments can be extremely dangerous.
 Your safety—and the safety of wildlife—should always come first.

 Load More